BlakeRain/blakerain.com/content/posts/bitmap-tri-color-marking.md

 - Grey objects are ones that we've found have pointers to, but we've yet to scan them for pointers to other objects.
 - Objects that are marked black are ones that we've discovered pointers to and which contain no pointers into white objects.
 We keep these objects.

-An important feature of the tri-color marking process is the \_tri-color invariant – \_no objects in the black set reference objects in the white set.
+An important feature of the tri-color marking process is the _tri-color invariant_ – no objects in the black set reference objects in the white set.

-To perform the tri-color marking process we need to begin at the \_roots. \_A root is a pointer into the heap that we use to initialize the marking process.
+To perform the tri-color marking process we need to begin at the _roots_.
+A root is a pointer into the heap that we use to initialize the marking process.
 Roots are typically found on the stack or in registers.

 When we start our marking process we take all the roots and place the objects into the grey set.
 The rest of the objects go into the white set and the black set starts off empty.